Nikos Spyropoulos: Panionios

 In summer 2004 he signed for Greek Superleague side Panionios.
 Eight months later, and while he was about to be transferred to Panathinaikos along with his teammates Alexandros Tziolis and Evangelos Mantzios, he tested positive for elevated testosterone and was initially suspended for two years.
 This was later attributed to natural causes, but his transfer was cancelled nevertheless.
-He returned to action one year later and went on to play for 3,5 years for Panionios, earning the reputation of being one of the best left-backs in the Greek championship.
+He returned to action one year later and went on to play for 3.5 years for Panionios, earning the reputation of being one of the best left-backs in the Greek championship.

 During the summer transfer period of 2007 and the winter period of 2008, Spyropoulos attracted the interest of clubs such as AEK Athens, Olympiacos and Werder Bremen – however a move did not materialize.

 Panathinaikos

-In January 2008, Spyropoulos moved to Panathinaikos FC for a reported fee of 2 million Εuros.
+In January 2008, Spyropoulos moved to Panathinaikos for a reported fee of €2 million Εuros.

-After some impressive displays during the second half of 07–08 season, Spyropoulos has started the 08–09 season as the main left back for Panathinaikos FC.
+After some impressive displays during the second half of 2007–08 season, Spyropoulos has started the 2008–09 season as the main left back for Panathinaikos.
 Henk Ten Cate, the manager had praised his ability by asking a "Spyropoulos for the right side" too, during the pre-season.
 Spyropoulos main assets are his speed, stamina and the ability to go forward whenever possible.
-Due to a clause he was not able to play against his previous team Panionios for two years after his transfer to Panathinaikos FC.
+Due to a clause he was not able to play against his previous team Panionios for two years after his transfer to Panathinaikos.

 Chievo Verona

-Two days before the winter transfer window closes, the Greek defender Nikolaos Spyropoulos was presented to the press today at Peschiera's Parc Hotel. signing for the Italian Serie A side A.C.
+Two days before the winter transfer window closed Spyropoulos signed for Serie A side A.C.
 Chievo Verona.
-Spyropoulos said: "I'm here too to play my part.
-I'll try to settle in as quickly as possible, to help Chievo reach their target.
-I'm a defender but I can play in many positions and I like attacking play.
-I thank Chievo for giving me the chance to play in Italy.
-I'll do my best to repay the trust of the chairman and the club."
 He made two appearances for the club before missing the remainder of the season through injury.

 PAOK

-An announcement on PAOK’s official Twitter profile confirmed the acquisition of Spyropoulos, who spent the last six months in Italy with Chievo Verona after leaving Panathinaikos during last January’s transfer window.
-No financial details of Spyropoulos’ contract or terms were revealed by the club, but the Greek international will join the first team for its training camp in Austria starting on Monday.
+An announcement on PAOK's official Twitter profile confirmed the acquisition of Spyropoulos.